-We can help you create an estate plan, establish a power of attorney with a trusted person and develop an advanced medical directive that allows you to direct your medical care when you are no longer able to do so yourself.
-You can rely on our decades of combined experience to create estate planning documents that give you peace of mind and provide guidance to you and your family, including.
+We can help you create an estate plan, establish a power of attorney with a trusted person and develop advance medical directives that allows you to direct your medical care when you are no longer able to do so yourself.
+We will work with you to create estate planning documents and a life care plan that will help avoid a guardianship, protect you from financial exploitation and undue influence, and provide guidance to you and your family, including:

 The selection of a person to make your future financial and medical decisions is a very important part of your estate plan.
-However, as you grow older, the providing and coordination of your care can be time consuming and stressful for both you and your family.
+However, as you grow older, the providing and coordination of your health care can be time-consuming and stressful for both you and your family.
 Because the baby boomer generation is living longer with fewer children from past generations, the number of potential family caregivers to share the burden of the care has declined.
-Oftentimes family members live far from their parents or simply do not have the time to meet all of the needs of the elderly parent.
-Long-term care decisions such as the hiring of companions, selection of a assisted living home or nursing home can be overwhelming.
+Often, family members live far from their parents or simply do not have the time to meet all of the needs of the elderly parent.
+Long-term care decisions such as the hiring of companions, selection of an assisted living home or nursing home can be overwhelming.
 This is the time when you are most susceptible to financial exploitation.

-A Life Care Plan helps you respond to the challenges created by aging, long-term illness or disability whether you reside home, transitioning to a long-term care facility or currently residing at a long-term care facility.
-A Life Care Plan is a combination of estate planning, asset protection, legal services, public benefits qualification, care coordination, family education, nursing home advocacy and crisis intervention services customized to meet your current and future legal, financial and medical needs.
-A Life Care Plan lightens the load for the whole family.
+A life care plan helps you respond to the challenges created by aging, long-term illness or disability, whether you reside at home, are transitioning to a long-term care facility or are currently residing at a long-term care facility.
+The plan is a combination of estate planning, asset protection, legal services, public benefits qualification, care coordination, health care advocacy, nursing home advocacy and crisis intervention services customized to meet your current and future legal, financial and medical needs.
+Creating this plan lightens the load for the whole family.